Which place is cheaper, Bratislava or Bucharest?

 Getting around Bratislava on foot is easy.
 One of the best ways to experience the city is to walk around.
 The old town is also a large pedestrian zone.

-With museums and nightlife around the less touristy of Bucharest, there's plenty to do.
+With museums and nightlife around the undiscovered city of Bucharest, there's plenty to do.
 Anyone can find something fun to do here.
 While some people choose to spend more or less time in Bucharest, one day is sufficent for most.

 You'll find shopping and museums around the quaint city of Bratislava.
 Visiting the old town is also a must.
 One day is a great amount of time to relax and see the many things that Bratislava has to offer.
 It has many unique tourist attractions and fascinating things to do.